janfincke/early-mcp-server/WARP.md

 ## Project Overview

 This is a **Model Context Protocol (MCP) server** for the EARLY app time tracking API.
-The server provides AI assistants with structured access to time tracking operations, project management, and reporting through the MCP specification.
+The server provides AI assistants with structured access to time tracking operations, activity management, and reporting through the MCP specification.

 **Key Technology Stack:**
 - TypeScript with ES modules (target: ES2022)